Jamie Borger

 Jamie Borger (born 28 May 1964) is a Swedish drummer who has played in the bands Talisman, Treat and Last Autumn's Dream.
-Over the years, he also has recorded with Alfonzetti, Adam Thompson, Baltimore, Human Clay, Swedish Erotica and Jeff Scott Soto.
+Over the years, he also has recorded with Alfonzetti, Adam Thompson, Baltimoore, Human Clay, Swedish Erotica and Jeff Scott Soto.

 He also be involved several unreleased groups like The Three Kings with Jeff Scott Soto and Swedish guitar player Goran Elmquist.
 A couple of their demos ("As I Do To You" and "This Ain't the Love") were used by Jeff Scott Soto on his Believe in Me E.P.

 His musical influences include: Mick Tucker, Ian Paice, Bobby Rondinelli and Jeff Porcaro.

 He is sponsored by Sonor Drums and Zildjian.